 “I had to eat an MRE – meals ready to eat – while I was working after the earthquake in Haiti.
 When I read the label of the chicken and dumplings, there were more than 500 ingredients.
 I recognized almost none of them and couldn’t pronounce most of them.
 In fact, I couldn’t find chicken on the label – it was a ‘chicken-like substance.'”

-Here’s simple rule of thumb: If it takes longer to read the ingredients than it does to eat it, then don’t eat it.
+Here’s a simple rule of thumb: If it takes longer to read the ingredients than it does to eat it, then don’t eat it.
 Look for a product with 5 ingredients or less that you recognize.

 These are otherwise known as trans fats.
-Here are some of the proven health effects of trans fats:
+Here are some of the proven negative health effects of trans fats:

 - Hardened arteries